UX STRAT 2018: Internal design teams and the need to capture and measure data effectively

 Commenting on moving up the UX maturity ladder, Marta Alcañiz García of BBVA said;

-“Shifting from design as production, to transforming BBVA into a human centered service organization where Design is embedded into the organization’s DNA.”
-She went on to explain the six steps to reach UX maturity within an organization, highlighting that:
+“Shifting from design as production, to transforming BBVA into a human centred service organisation where Design is embedded into the organization’s DNA.”
+She went on to explain the six steps to reach UX maturity within an organisation, highlighting that:

 “DESIGN IS EVERYWHERE.”